EU Emissions Trading System (EU ETS)

 PROJECTS

-The Future of the EU ETS
+The Future of the Emissions Trading System in the EU

 For the project, ERCST will put into place an independent review process of a range of key issues, working closely with an Advisory Group and in collaboration with EU Institutions and EU Member States.
 While taping in the knowledge and insights that the Advisory Group has to offer, ERCST will maintain its role as an independent think tank which will provide evidence-based outputs and will take into account advice and information from all credible sources.

-1. Coverage of ETS
+1. Coverage Analysis

-2. Agriculture
+• Agriculture

 3. Price signal and competitiveness